moriwmn/Bio_Computation/ex2/README.md

         to run part 2 with a given input graph:
             $ python ex2.py 2 <n: up to 4> examples/input_graphs/input1.txt
             (for linux- python3)

 ## See the results

-    examples for some runnings can be found under examples/res_part<1/2>
+    examples for some runs can be found under examples/res_part<1/2>
-    please note that the examples are only for small values of n (see NP-C problem section bellow)
+    please note that the examples are only for small values of n (see Complexity section bellow)

 ## The algorithm